Sidebar image

 7. Are there specific fields of research that the math department generally focuses on, or are there a broad range of choices?

-There is a pretty broad range of areas that the math department is involved in.
-Algebra, Analysis, Topology, Geometry, Number Theory, Logic, Combinatorics, Wavelets and Signal Processing.
+There is a pretty broad range of areas that the math department is involved in: Algebra, Analysis, Applied Mathematics (including complex systems and networks, computational science and modeling, data science), Combinatorics, Geometry, Logic, Number Theory, Topology.
 There are also people who are willing to supervise students in any of these areas.
-Some areas that currently are not represented are Algebraic Geometry and Complex Analysis.
+See our list of Faculty and Research Interests.

 8. How many years does it take to get through the program?